OzanOcak/web001/posts/article1.md

 date: "2021-04-12"
 author: "ozan ocak"
 tags: ["hugo", "website", "git"]
+subtitle: "Hugo is a static HTML and CSS website generator written in Go.
+It is optimized for speed, ease of use, and configurability...."
 ---

 Hugo is a static HTML and CSS website generator written in Go.
 It is optimized for speed, ease of use, and configurability.
 Hugo takes a directory with content and templates and renders them into a full HTML website.